 Craft businesses are rooted in their communities, and often committed to using local resources, and keeping their environment clean and workable for future generations.
 The climate crisis has put environmental sustainability centre-stage.
 This means businesses have to look at their material use, their production process and their shipping methods.
 Often there are practical ways to reduce the use of chemicals, water or electricity, which also means production cost is reduced.
 Companies are taking small but meaningful steps in greening their process.

 A process, not a checklist

 Craft businesses have the ability to be flexible and fast to deal with developments in the market.
 As small and medium sized enterprises, they can experiment with new materials and techniques and allow for trial and error.
-They understand it takes time to improve ecological and social practices in their production process, so they see it as a step-by-step journey.
+They understand it takes time to improve ecological and social practices in their sourcing or production process, so they see it as a step-by-step journey.
 While implementing sustainable practices and getting feedback from the market, they will find out whether formal certification is needed for their business.
-Meanwhile, they measure impact, and learn how to provide transparent information on sustainability for their stakeholders.
+Meanwhile, they measure impact, and learn how to provide transparent information on sustainability to their stakeholders.